Hutchins, Texas: School histories

-Most of Hutchins was served by the Wilmer-Hutchins Independent School District.
+Most of Hutchins was served by the Wilmer-Hutchins Independent School District (WHISD).

 Until the end of the school district, C.S.
 Winn Elementary School was located in Hutchins.
 The Hutchins Academic Elementary School was also located in Hutchins.
-In 2004 the WHISD board voted to close Hutchins Academic, which had 82 students at the time of closure. the former students moved to C.S.
+In 2004, the WHISD board voted to close Hutchins Academic, which had 82 students at the time. the former students moved to C.S.
 Winn and Wilmer Elementary School in Wilmer in January 2005.
 In addition the Hutchins 5th Grade Center opened in 2000.
 In addition, Kennedy-Curry Middle School and Wilmer-Hutchins High School in Dallas, then under WHISD control, served Wilmer.

 The DISD took over all of WHISD for the 2005–2006 school year.
 WHISD closed shortly afterwards, with official termination in spring 2006.
 After the closure of WHISD, property values in the district increased.
 For the 2005–2006 school year until the 2010–2011 school year, the WHISD portion of Hutchins was served by several schools located in Dallas.
-The final 12th grade class of WHISD attended South Oak Cliff High School.
-Other than that class, zoned high schools with sections of Hutchins included A. Maceo Smith and David W. Carter.
+The final 12th-grade class of WHISD attended South Oak Cliff High School.
+Other than that class, zoned high schools with sections of Hutchins included A. Maceo Smith and David W. Carter High Schools.

-The Dallas ISD considered opening a new Wilmer-Hutchins Elementary School building, restoring the Wilmer-Hutchins High School building, and demolishing the Kennedy-Curry Middle School building as part of its 2008 bond campaign.
-The Wilmer Hutchins Elementary School will open in an area of the City of Dallas in 2011.
-In November 2010 DISD announced that three schools (Wilmer Hutchins ES, Kennedy-Curry Middle School, and Wilmer-Hutchins HS) would open/reopen in the Wilmer-Hutchins area in 2011.
+The DISD considered opening a new Wilmer-Hutchins Elementary School building, restoring the Wilmer-Hutchins High School building, and demolishing the Kennedy-Curry Middle School building as part of its 2008 bond campaign.
+The Wilmer Hutchins Elementary School was to open in an area of the City of Dallas in 2011.
+In November 2010, DISD announced that three schools (Wilmer Hutchins ES, Kennedy-Curry Middle School, and Wilmer-Hutchins HS) would open/reopen in the Wilmer-Hutchins area in 2011.